idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 If you haven't walked through the [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.

-Working with the NVDIDIA develpment kits is a great way to get started building on the Jetson platform.
+Working with the NVDIDIA development kits is a great way to get started building on the Jetson platform.
 When you try to build a real device, it gets much more complicated.
 This post covers a thin slice of that building a set of container images which will hold our root file system and everything needed to set up our device.
 Then we'll use that image to flash that device.

 Both UI and Terminal options are listed for each step.
 For the UI commands it is assumed that the [jetson-containers](https://github.com/idavis/jetson-containers) repository is open in VS Code.